GaryAsher/challenge-run-site/_games/celeste.md

     label: "Blindfolded"
     description: |
       - Complete the run without being able to see the screen.
-      - Monitor must be visibly off or covered
+      - Monitor must be visibly off or covered.
-      - Webcam/handcam strongly recommended for verification
+      - Webcam/handcam strongly recommended for verification.

   - slug: deathless
     label: "Deathless"
     description: |
-      - Death counter must remain at 0
+      - Death counter must remain at 0.
-      - Assist Mode is not allowed
+      - Assist Mode is not allowed.

 # Game-specific community challenges
 community_challenges: